Instantons on the Blown-up Surface and the Affine Vertex Algebra: Introduction

-Here, an extra smooth assumption \cref{assumptionS} will be needed for the Hochschild homology group, the Chow group, and the Hodge cohomology group. \end{theorem} Our $\hat{\mathrm{gl}}_r$ acts trivially on the factor $\bigoplus_{n\in \mb{Z}}\mb{H}^*(\mc{M}_{H}(r,c_1,n))$ on the right-hand side, which is one of the main differences from the previous work \cite{nakajima1997heisenberg,neguct2018hecke}.
-For the Hochschild homology group, the action preserves the homological degrees, which explains why $Z_a(x,1/x,q)$ is independent of $x$ in \cref{theta-fun}.
+Here, the assumption \cref{assumptionS} will be needed for the Hochschild homology group, the Chow group, and the Hodge cohomology group. \end{theorem} Our $\hat{\mathrm{gl}}_r$ acts trivially on the factor $\bigoplus_{n\in \mb{Z}}\mb{H}^*(\mc{M}_{H}(r,c_1,n))$ on the right-hand side, which is one of the main differences from the previous work \cite{nakajima1997heisenberg,neguct2018hecke}.
+For the Hochschild homology group, the action preserves the homological degrees, which explains why $Z_a(x,1/x,q)$ in \cref{theta-fun} is independent of $x$.